MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-permission-policy.md

 | Non-secure redirect URL is used by an OAuth app | Scans OAuth apps connected to your environment and triggers an alert when an app uses a non-secure redirect URL (for example, does not use the HTTPS protocol), which exposes sensitive data to interception. |
 | Misleading publisher name for an OAuth app | Scans OAuth apps connected to your environment and triggers an alert when an app with a misleading publisher name is detected.
 Misleading publisher names, such as foreign letters that resemble Latin letters, could indicate an attempt to disguise a malicious app as an app coming from a known and trusted publisher. |

+> [!NOTE]
+> Anomaly detection policies are only available for OAuth apps that are authorized in your Azure Active Directory.

   ## Next steps
   [Data protection policies](data-protection-policies.md)